Extracorporeal Non-Surgical Shockwave Therapy for Musculoskeletal Conditions

 The word “extracorporeal” means “outside the body,” referring to the method being applied externally.
 The term “shockwave” refers to a compressive wave of high energy that is transmitted through a medium to create a beneficial effect on the tissues.

-Shockwave therapy works by delivering high-energy sound waves to areas of the body that need healing.
-These waves initiate a response that helps accelerate tissue repair.
+Shockwave therapy works by delivering high-energy sound waves to areas of the body that need restoration.
+These waves initiate a response that helps accelerate tissue stabilization.
 A simple analogy would be when a force is applied to an object, causing it to compress and then transmit energy to the deeper layers.
-This disturbance propagates, encouraging the healing process.
+This disturbance propagates, encouraging the restoration process.

-In summary, ESWT uses external pressure waves to accelerate tissue recovery, promoting faster healing.
+In summary, ESWT uses external pressure waves to accelerate tissue recovery, promoting faster restoration.

 Types of Shockwave Therapy (ESWT, SWT & SW Therapy)